 In this article, we will talk about PPC campaign automation in AdWords and show you some examples of using Target ROAS for product campaigns in BlueWinston.
 This year, Google is paying particular attention to automation and bidding strategy type Target ROAS, where it takes into account a number of data sources.

 AdWords is gradually extending the implementation of automation.
-For example, AdWords Smart Bidding varies bids Real Time and takes into account 70 million unique variables for each auction, what would be impossible for the PPC specialist.
+For example, AdWords Smart Bidding varies bids Real-Time and takes into account 70 million unique variables for each auction, which would be impossible for the PPC specialist.

 The most important point for AI in AdWords is enough data.
 Therefore, it is very important to set up your campaigns well from the very beginning.
 The goal is that your campaigns obtain enough relevant data for their automatic optimization.